thomashaw/SecGen/modules/utilities/unix/container/docker/README.md

 }
 ```

-To pull images from the docker store, use the following as the registry definition with your own docker hub credentials
+To pull images from the docker store, use the following as the registry definition with your docker hub credentials.

 ```puppet
   docker::registry {'https://index.docker.io/v1/':